-Jason Levine is a musician, performer, and computational poet who will be collaborating with Professor Eran Egozy.
-His residency will focus on the interactive and generative qualities of coding to create real-time software systems for live performance.
-In April Levine will visit classes, give a public lecture, and lead a workshop where he will discuss his livecoding performing practice, and more generally how algorithms can be appropriated to create music and art.
-Workshop participants will learn how to use the Extempore livecoding language to synthesize sounds and create rhythmic patterns, and will be encouraged to experiment with using code in an improvisational or artisanal mode in contrast to the traditional problem solving mentality associated with coding.
+Jason Levine is a musician, performer, and computational poet who collaborated with Professor Eran Egozy.
+His residency focused on the interactive and generative qualities of coding to create real-time software systems for live performance.
+In April Levine visited classes, gave a public lecture, and led a workshop where he discussed his livecoding performing practice, and more generally how algorithms can be appropriated to create music and art.
+Workshop participants learned how to use the Extempore livecoding language to synthesize sounds and create rhythmic patterns, and were encouraged to experiment with using code in an improvisational or artisanal mode in contrast to the traditional problem solving mentality associated with coding.

 Jason Levine is an audiovisual artist and performer whose primary medium is code.
 He is inspired by the expressivity of code, and focuses on creating work which is realtime, generative and interactive.
 He recently completed a commission for TheWaveVR where networked VR users work together to rearrange the music of the performance.
 He has created audio reactive concert visuals for many musicians, notably Ms. Lauryn Hill.
 He has contributed to the award winning music video game Fantasia: Music Evolved, directed music videos and contributed to installations ranging from Twitter headquarters to the Museum of The City of New York, to a bass-heavy rave for the deaf.
 He performs regularly as part of the improvisational electronic music duo Scorpion Mouse.
 You can follow Jason at @livecodez on Instagram.

 Public Lecture: Combining Livecoding and Real-time Software for Musical Improvisation

 Workshop: Livecoding Sinusoidal Traversals through Sound Sorted in Space